NCLAT reserves order on ArcelorMittal takeover of Essar Steel

-A two-member bench headed by Chairman Justice S J Mukhopadhaya asked all parties, including ArcelorMittal, to file their written submissions by Wednesday.
+A two-member bench headed by Chairman Justice S J Mukhopadhaya asked all parties, including ArcelorMittal, to file their written submissions over their submissions by May 22.

-The National Company Law Appellate Tribunal (NCLAT) reserved its order over a batch of petitions against ArcelorMittal's Rs 42,000-crore takeover bid for Essar Steel as well as the distribution of funds among the creditors of the debt-ridden company.
+The National Company Law Appellate Tribunal (NCLAT) on May 21 reserved its order over a batch of petitions against ArcelorMittal's Rs 42,000-crore take over bid for Essar Steel as well as the distribution of funds among the creditors of the debt-ridden company.

-A two-member bench headed by Chairman Justice S J Mukhopadhaya asked all parties, including ArcelorMittal, to file their written submissions by Wednesday.
+A two-member bench headed by Chairman Justice S J Mukhopadhaya asked all parties, including ArcelorMittal, to file their written submissions over their submissions by May 22.

 During the proceedings, senior advocate Kapil Sibal appearing for Standard Chartered Bank, a secured creditor of Essar Steel, questioned the addition of working capital in the final resolution amount.